autonomio/jako/docs/Experiment_Status_API.md

 Returns: float
 endpoint: `http://0.0.0.0:8080/max_by_metric/?metric=metric_name`

-Replace `metric_name` in the above endpoint with metric of your choice.
+Replace the value `metric_name` in the above endpoint with metric of your choice.

 ### Min By Metric